DocPolarBERT: A Pre-trained Model for Document Understanding with Relative Polar Coordinate Encoding of Layout Structures: Pre-training

-\paragraph{Parameters.} We build an encoder of 12 layers, with 12 heads per layer.
-Queries and keys and embeddings are of dimension 768.
-Beside our custom relative attention, other part of the neural architecture follows the LayoutLM model \cite{xu_layoutlm_2020}.
-Our model has $\simeq125$M parameters, making it ideal for efficient use in real-world applications as it is smaller than other layout models (see App.~\ref{appendix:architecture}).
+\paragraph{Neural architecture.} We build a BERT-like encoder of 12 layers, with 12 heads per layer.
+Queries, keys and embeddings are of dimension 768.
+Beside our custom relative attention, other parts of the neural architecture follows the \textsc{LayoutLM} model \cite{xu_layoutlm_2020}, except that we \emph{do not introduce} absolute position information.

+The input consists of a global 1D position embedding and a token embedding to capture semantic information.
+Note that bounding box coordinates are used exclusively to compute distances and angles, which introduce spatial biases in the self-attention mechanism through a polar coordinate representation.
+No vision features are required for this model.

+Our model has $\simeq125$M parameters, making it ideal for efficient use in real-world applications as it is smaller than other layout models, see Table~\ref{tab:parameters}.

-\textbf{Reconstruction objectives.} Following standard encoder-based models, we apply a masked language modeling loss with 30\% token masking.
+\paragraph{Training objectives.} Following standard encoder-based models, we apply a masked language modeling loss with 30\% token masking.
 Additionally, we experiment with the 1D local order prediction (1-LOP) loss \cite{jiang-etal-2025-relayout}, which predicts token positions in the linearized OCR output when 1D positional embeddings are masked (30\% of tokens).

-\textbf{Data.} We initially sought to pre-train on the widely used \textsc{IIT-CDIP} dataset \cite{iit_cdip}, but its publicly available version lacks 2D layout annotations.
-Previous works \cite{xu_layoutlm_2020, xu_layoutlmv2_2022, hong2022bros, Huang2022LayoutLMv3PF} used various OCR solutions to build layout information, but none have shared the extracted data.
-Given that OCR quality significantly affects model performance, inconsistencies in OCR outputs can introduce variability in pre-training effectiveness.
+\paragraph{Data.} We initially sought to pre-train on the widely used \textsc{IIT-CDIP} dataset \cite{iit_cdip}, but its publicly available version lacks 2D layout annotations.

 To ensure reproducibility of our findings, and eliminate dependency on proprietary OCR systems, we opted for datasets in which text and layout annotations are publicly available: \textsc{OCR-IDL} \cite{ocr_idl_2023} and \textsc{DOCILE} \cite{simsa_docile_2023}.
-The \textsc{DOCILE} dataset consists of over 900k unlabeled public invoices, whereas \textsc{OCR-IDL} is a diverse collection of 26M documents (letters, reports, memos, news articles, etc.) sourced from the Industry Document Library (IDL), the same repository used to construct \textsc{IIT-CDIP}.
+The \textsc{DOCILE} dataset consists of over 900k unlabeled public invoices, whereas \textsc{OCR-IDL} is a diverse collection of 26M documents (letters, reports, memos, news articles, etc.) sourced from the industry document library\footnote{\url{https://www.industrydocuments.ucsf.edu}} (IDL), the same repository used to construct \textsc{IIT-CDIP}.
 For computational efficiency and dataset balance, we sample 1.8M documents, evenly split between \textsc{DOCILE} and \textsc{OCR-IDL}.
 While our final corpus is over six times smaller than \textsc{IIT-CDIP}, our results show that it is sufficiently large for model pre-training.